zpz/zpz.github.io/_posts/2017-02-11-embedding-python-in-cpp-2.md

 py::object _engine;
 ```

-This is an important difference: with Python/C API, we work with bare C pointers; with pybind11, we work with C++ objects that manages bare pointers for us behind the scene.
+This is an important difference: with Python/C API, we work with bare C pointers; with `pybind11`, we work with `C++` objects that manages bare pointers for us behind the scene.

 The source file is across-the-board cleaner and simpler than the previous version.
 Here is the method `initialize`: